Summary of our market study

-France's fruit and vegetable wholesale market is a dynamic and crucial segment of the country's agri-food industry, led by influential companies, traders and cooperative groups that play an essential role in the supply chain.
+France's fruit and vegetable wholesale market is a dynamic and crucial segment of the country's agri-food industry, and plays an essential role in the supply chain.

-• On the cooperative side, Compagnie Fruitière Paris de Rungis is one of the main groups supplying a range of fruit to the market.
-This cooperative is known for its solid network and commitment to delivering fresh, quality produce throughout the region.
+• Compagnie Fruitière Paris de Rungis is one of the main groups supplying a range of fruit to the market.
+This cooperative is known for the strength of its network and its commitment to delivering fresh, quality produce throughout the region.

-• Similarly, the Arcal Regional Vegetable Dial Association of Saint Pol de Laçon represents the region's commitment to the fruit and vegetable trade, underlining the importance of cooperatives in supporting local farmers and markets.
+• The Arcal regional vegetable dial association in Saint Pol de Laçon represents the region's commitment to the fruit and vegetable trade, underlining the importance of cooperatives in supporting local farmers and markets.

 • In the south of France, Marché des fruits nagel in Vendargues has made a name for itself thanks to its strategic geographical positioning and its commitment to meeting the strong demand from the Mediterranean region.

-• The company Blue Whale, based in Montauban, also plays an important role in the industry, with its branded and packaged fruit options catering to a segment looking for convenience and consistency.
+• Montauban-based Blue Whale also plays an important role in the industry, with its branded and packaged fruit options catering to a segment looking for convenience and consistency.

 • Société Initiatives et coopération agricoles in St Pol de Leon and Coopérative maraîchère de l'ouest in Plougastel are other notable entities that combine the traditional cooperative model with modernity.